madureira/math/README.md

 ## How to use

-Add the `include` directory to your include path.
+You need just to add the `include` directory to your project's include path.

 ```c
 #include <math/vec2.h>